 Mastercard’s logo is a great example since the eye easily moves from one interlocking circle to the other thanks to the overlapping orange region.

 The law of figure-ground describes how the human eye can separate an object (or figure) from the surrounding area (or ground).
 The FedEx logo applied this principle to emphasize both its brand and what it does.

 In the FedEx logo, can see the words FedEx as the figure and the forward arrow between the E and the x.
 This use of figure-ground emphasizes both the FedEx brand and a reference to their swift delivery service.

 Understanding the law of proximity can make it easier to see your website design from someone else's perspective.

 There are many ways to create something that's appealing to the eye.
 But it takes empathy, time, and knowledge to create a website that anyone can use effectively.

 For example, you may have perfect vision, but what if 60% of your target audience has vision problems?
 A site with high contrast, targeted use of color, and a clear structure will be easier for them to use.

-Another example: When looking at a website, 38% of consumers look at the page layout or navigational links first.
+Another example: 38% of consumers first look at the page layout or navigational links before anything else.

-The ways that you group and arrange this content on your website make it easier for your site visitors to reach their goals on your site.
+How you group and arrange this content on your website makes it easier for your site visitors to reach their goals on your site.

 Understanding proximity can make you a better designer because it helps you organize information.
 Effective use of the law of proximity can: